 Before the displacement in February 2022, the centers in Ourem, Kafarnaha and Abzemo had to stop and close its door fearing deliberate bombardment and civilian casualties.
 In a few days following the regime militants’ advancement in Aleppo rural, the villages lost its people in a couple of days before joint Assad and Russian militants occupy the city after bombarding the city with a wide arsenal of internationally prohibited weapons.

-Kesh Malek may have lost one of the main change-making spots in northern Syria; however, the people holding the ideas and power to work have survived and that is what matters.
+Kesh Malek may have lost one of the main change-making spots in northern Syria; however, the people holding the ideas and power

 The ideas and values people have survived with will never dieAbd Alkhaled – Co-founder of A Country’s Identity Centers